Implementation of Algorithms and Data Structures

 Past seminars

-• 3.10.: Introduction, assignments, overview of testing, unit testing, red-black trees
+• 2.10.: Introduction, assignments, overview of testing, unit testing, testing consistency of stored data

 Literature